ananthp/beautifulnote/blog/_posts/2010-04-07-carnatic-music-theory-download.markdown

 excerpt_separator: <!--more-->
 ---

+Here are introductory books on carnatic music theory.
+I wrote these books as an easy-to-follow introduction, for people who are interested in this system of music.

-I've written these books on carnatic music theory, based on the syllabus framed by *Potti Sriramulu Telugu University*.
-Government music colleges in Telangana and Andhra Pradesh also follow the same syllabus.
-So, if you are a music student from one of the above mentioned colleges, or a private candiate preparing to appear for *Certificate in Music (Karnataka Sangeetham)* examinations, you'll find these books useful.
-These texts also serve as an easy-to-follow introduction to carnatic music theory for those who are generally interested in the system.
+Written in English, this material is prepared for the syllabus framed by *Potti Sriramulu Telugu University*.
+Government music colleges in Telangana and Andhra Pradesh follow this syllabus.
+If you're a music student from these colleges or a private candidate, preparing for *Certificate in Music (Karnataka Sangeetham)* examinations, these books will be of great help.
 <!--more-->

 <em>These texts are updated and improved from time to time.
 You are encouraged to share the link to this page, or simply <a href="{{ site.url }}/theory">beautifulnote.com/theory</a> instead of sharing, hosting, or linking these pdf files directly.</em>